Skip to content

 If you have been dismissed for whistleblowing, you may be able to apply for interim relief to keep you employed and paid while your claim is decided.
 That application must be made within seven days of dismissal.

 David will tell you quickly whether your disclosure is likely to be protected and what the next step should be.
 Delay can cost you evidence, weaken your position and, in the case of interim relief, remove an important option entirely.
+In some cases David may advise you to whistleblow now and he can support you in doing so.

 David Greenhalgh | Employment Lawyer London